Red Dean: Vickers takes over

 In July 1952, Vickers was asked to provide design studies for the Red Dean requirement.
 They received a development contract in March 1953.
 At the time, the design was to weigh 600 lb and be powered by four Buzzard motors from the Propellant and Explosives Research and Manufacturing Establishment.
-It was initially intended to arm the night fighter versions of the Meteor, but ground clearance was not great enough and so it was changed instead to two new dedicated night fighters then under development, which became the Gloster Javelin and De Havilland Sea Venom.
+It was initially intended to arm the night fighter versions of the Meteor, but ground clearance was not great enough and so it was changed instead to the Javelin and De Havilland Sea Venom.
 This initial work led to an official requirement in June 1955, known to the Air Ministry as OR.1105 and the Admiralty as AW.281, for an "active radar homing all-round attack weapon system operating on collision course tactics."

 The X band guidance radar from the General Electric Company (GEC) soon ran into problems, delaying the possible in-service date.
-This led to it being redirected once again, this time to the F.153 Thin-Wing Javelin that was then under design.
+This led to it being redirected once again, this time to the F.153 thin-wing Javelin that was then under design.
 Ground launched testing began with 40% scale models known as WTV.1 to test the guidance system, boosted off the ground using three large Demon rocket motors.
 This led to the full-sized WTV.2, also ground-launched, which included extensive telemetry.
 By this time, the design had grown several times and was now 16 ft 1 in long and weighed a massive 1330 lb.
 Some of this was due to the enlarged 100 lb warhead, which was required due to the low accuracy of the seeker.
 This increase in size and weight demanded a change in the rocket motor, to a 14000 lbf Falcon.
 In spite of the larger motor, range was a very short 4 nmi.